DiogoCoelhoWeb/Trabalho_LP/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: Feature to be developped
-title: ''
+title: 'Função '
 labels: feature
 assignees: ''

 ---

-Criar a função FUNÇÃO
+Criar a função